c4cs/c4cs.github.io/_commands/basics/uptime.md

 ### Useful Options / Examples

-#### Load Times

-* The load averages output show usage for the last 1, 5, 15 minute intervals.
-This helps to diagnose which process is CPU hungry.

-#### -p, --pretty
+#### `-p, --pretty`

 ~~~ bash
 $ uptime -p
 Up 3 hours, 26 minutes
 ~~~
-* Shows output in pretty format.
+* Shows uptime in a cleaner format, outputting only the time the computer was running.

-#### -V, --version
+#### `-V, --version`

 ~~~ bash
 $ uptime -V
 Uptime from procps-ng 3.3.9
 ~~~
-* This is probably the most useful option because it gives the version information.
+* This option gives the version information of uptime, which comes from the procps filesystem.
+This filesystem contains many commands that describe the processess running the system.

+#### Load Averages

+* The default ouptut shows load averages for the last 1, 5, 15 minute intervals.
+This helps to diagnose which process is CPU hungry.